 When sellers are getting multiple offers, buyers have less room to require contingencies.
 As a result, sellers prefer a so-called ‘clean’ offer that waives contingencies.

 Still, contingencies can protect you as a buyer.
 Be sure then to consult your Seattle realtor at (206) 578-3438 before waiving all contingencies in your offer this summer.

 4. Know the Local Shoreline, WA Real Estate Market

 We’d be remiss if we didn’t include among our tips for home buyers an admonition to know the local market.
-Local markets vary widely, so you need to know what’s going on in the Shoreline market this summer.
+Local markets vary widely, so you need to know what’s going on in the Seattle market this summer.
 Here’s what the experts recommend . . .